wojnosystems/redis_cluster_proxy/README.md

 This reason this library exists is because if you want to connect to the cluster through a NAT or firewall where the nodes do not have public IP addresses, when the client connects, the client will get the private IP addresses and not the public addresses.
 When the client attempts to send a query to a node, this will fail because the IP is not routable as this is a private IP.

 The proxy works by creating local sockets to which the client will connect.
-The proxy intercepts the IP addresses and translates them to the listenAdd network.
+The proxy intercepts the IP addresses and translates them to the listenAddr network.

 If you're running in a docker-compose cluster (or any cluster, such as Kubernetes), you can start the redisClusterProxy and expose the number of ports needed to match your cluster.
 For example, the above cluster uses ports 7000-7005, so we need to open 6 ports on our proxy as well.